raspberrypilearning/tree-life-simulator/en/step_2.md

 ## Grow some trees

 Did you know that trees cover 30% of the Earth’s land surface?
-The way we look after our local trees now will have global impact for the future.
-In this step you will add code to create an area of trees with a variety of different tree types.
+The way we look after our local trees now will have global impact on the future of our planet.
+In this step, you will add code to create an area of trees with a variety of different tree types.

 --- task ---

-If working **online**, open the [starter project](http://rpf.io/p/en/projectName-on){:target="_blank"} in Scratch.
+**Online**: open the [starter project](http://rpf.io/p/en/projectName-on){:target="_blank"} in Scratch.

-If working **offline**, open the project [starter file](http://rpf.io/p/en/projectName-get){:target="_blank"} in the Scratch offline editor.
-If you need to download and install Scratch, you can find it [here](https://scratch.mit.edu/download){:target="_blank"}.
+**Offline**: open the [project starter file](http://rpf.io/p/en/projectName-get){:target="_blank"} in the Scratch offline editor.
+If you need to, you can [download and install Scratch here](https://scratch.mit.edu/download){:target="_blank"}.

 You should see a green grassland background.